ZR233/eusb/libusb-src/README.md

 # Cross Compile

-support windows linux and android, ios and mac in plan.
+support windows linux and android, not test ios and mac.